oils-for-unix/oils/doc/osh-help.md

 -->

-This doc describes every aspect of Oil and OSH briefly, and is indexed by keywords.

-The `help` builtin prints portions of it.

-Navigate this doc with the [index of help topics](osh-help-topics.html).

 <!--
 TODO:

-- <h4> also needs anchors generated
-  - but not in TOC

-- cross ref bash?  <a href="$:bash"></a>
-  - links appear below the card?

 - Check that the cards don't go over 80 chars

 - Have a way to mark cards as DEPRECATED